 Those who struggle with drug or alcohol dependency often require a lot of emotional support.
 They may always seem to be short on cash as well.
 You want to help them, but don’t want to support their addiction.
-Knowing how to help an addict get better and change their destructive behavior patterns is not easy.
+Knowing how to help an addicted individual get better and change their destructive behavior patterns is not easy.
 Below is some advice on how to help an addiction without enabling them that we think you will find useful.

 What Constitutes Enabling?